Shape your learning journey

 Taught by the experts in their field, electives give you a chance to learn from our world-class faculty in their areas of specialisation.
 Many of the electives also include guest lecturers from industry and other academic institutions who impart their unique insights and real-world experience to the class.

-Building on the skills you develop during the core modules you will choose six electives from a range of on campus or online electives.
-On campus electives usually run over four days either during the Spring or Summer terms and are offered over week days or weekends.
-There is a wide range of elective options, from which approximately 20 are run each year depending on student interest.
-You can also take up to half of your electives at one of our international partner schools on an exchange.
+Building on the skills you develop during the core modules you will choose six electives from a range of campus or online options.
+On-campus electives usually run over four days either during the Spring or Summer terms and are offered over weekdays or weekends.
+There is a wide range of elective options, from which more than 20 are run each year depending on student interest.

 Choose from our wide portfolio of electives